 Finding good but inexpensive accommodation is essential while backpacking Spain on a budget.
-Accommodation is easy to find; in any of the major tourist hot-spots, there are the traditional sky rise hotels and sprawling hotel compounds.
+Accommodation is easy to find; in any of the major tourist hot spots, there are the usual high-rise hotels and sprawling hotel compounds.
 However, these are almost always fairly expensive.
-A far better way to stay is in “Pensiones” which are broadly the equivalent of a bed and breakfast and are generally run by a local family that lives on the premises.
+A far better way to stay is in “pensiones” which are broadly the equivalent of a bed and breakfast and are generally run by a local family that lives on the premises.

-Like many backpackers, we have had good results finding hostels while backpacking Spain on HostelWorld.
-They have the largest inventory of hostels worldwide, and with over 10 million reviews and ratings from other travellers you know exactly what to expect.
+We have had good experiences finding hostels in Spain on HostelWorld.
+They have the largest inventory of hostels worldwide, and with over 10 million reviews and ratings from other travellers, you know exactly what to expect.

-Another good way to find accommodation in Spain is by checking hotels.com and booking.com.
-With both sites, you’ll not only find hotels, but also homestays, hostels, and other unique accommodation.
-We have discovered some great finds and have appreciated the ability to book ahead.
-You can use their advanced filtering to narrow your results by budget, location score, overall review score, and amenities.
-Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip.
+Another good way to find accommodation in Spain is by checking booking.com.
+You’ll find hotels, homestays, hostels, and other unique accommodations.
+They have the most reviews and advanced filtering of any accommodation-booking site, so you’ll be sure to find a great place in your budget.
+Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip to Spain.

 Entry Visa Requirements for Spain